japajoe/gravyengine3/readme.md

 cmake --build .
 ```

-If you are on Windows and use MSVC= then this command should work.
+If you are on Windows and use MSVC then this command should work.
 ```bash
 cmake -DBUILD_PLATFORM=windows
 cmake --build .